Benjamin Harrison Presidential Site: Today

 Presently, the house is open for tours throughout the week.
 Ten of the sixteen rooms are open for visitors, all decorated in the Victorian style typical of Benjamin Harrison's time at the residence.
-75% of the 3,700 pieces of memorabilia actually belonged to Benjamin Harrison and his family, and the books in the museum number 2,440.
+Seventy-five percent of the 3,700 pieces of memorabilia actually belonged to Benjamin Harrison and his family, and the books in the museum number 2,440.
 Besides archives regarding Benjamin Harrison, the house also features archives of the Daughters of the American Revolution.
 The front parlor is set to look as it did when Benjamin Harrison brought his new bride to the house.

 Since the May 2015 mayoral and city council primary elections, the house has served as an Indianapolis/Marion County polling station, and is one of only two presidential memorials (besides the Ronald Reagan Presidential Library) to serve this function.